ampproject/amphtml/extensions/amp-script/amp-script.md

 #### User gestures

-`amp-script` generally requires a user gesture to apply changes triggered by your JavaScript code to the page (we call these "mutations").
-This requirement helps avoid poor user experience from unexpected content jumping.
+In some cases, `amp-script` requires a user gesture to apply changes triggered by your JavaScript code (we call these "mutations") to the `amp-script`'s DOM children.
+This helps avoid poor user experience from unexpected content jumping.

 The rules for mutations are as follows:

+1. For `amp-script` elements with [non-container layout](https://amp.dev/documentation/guides-and-tutorials/develop/style_and_layout/control_layout#supported-values-for-the-layout-attribute), mutations are always allowed.
-1. Mutations are always accepted for five seconds after a user gesture.
-2. The five second interval is extended if the author script performs a `fetch()` as a result of the user gesture.
+2. For `amp-script` elements with container layout, mutations are allowed for five seconds following a user gesture.
+This five second window is extended once if a `fetch()` is triggered.
-3. Mutations are always accepted for `amp-script` elements with [`[layout!="container"]`](https://amp.dev/documentation/guides-and-tutorials/develop/style_and_layout/control_layout#supported-values-for-the-layout-attribute) and `height ≤ 300px`.

 #### Creating AMP elements